netbrain/zwift/docs/configuration/options.md

   ZWIFT_PASSWORD='the password for fred'
   ```

-  Running `USER="fred" zwift` will first load the `config` file and then the `fred-config` file.
-The values in the `fred-config`
+  Running `ZWIFT_RIDER="fred" zwift` will first load the `config` file and then the `fred-config` file.
+The values in the
-  file will overwrite the values in the `config` file.
-So the zwift script will use Fred's username and password.
+  `fred-config` file will overwrite the values in the `config` file.
+So the zwift script will use Fred's username and password,
+  and store Fred's game data in the `zwift-fred` volume.

 ---